List of House of Hardcore events

 This is a list of events held and promoted by House of Hardcore, a professional wrestling promotion based in the United States.
-HOH's first event, "House of Hardcore I", took place on October 6, 2012 in Poughkeepsie, New York at the Mid-Hudson Civic Center.
+HOH's first event, "House of Hardcore I", took place on October 6, 2012 in Poughkeepsie, New York at the Mid-Hudson Civic Center, while the company's final event before closure House of Hardcore 57: Blizzard Brawl "Challenge of The SuperFriends" took place on December 7, 2019 at the Waukesha County Expo in Waukesha, Wisconsin.